dev-bootcamp-2019/final-project-bryanherbert/README.md

 - A multihash struct that contains the information to reproduce the IPFS hash

 As discussed above, the ether that an investor invests or commits to a fund is not actually transferred.
 Only the associated management fees are transferred to the FundMarketplace.sol contract when investor subscribes to a fund.
 As these payments become do, an investor will use the `PayFee()` function to change the state such that these fees are credited to the manager's account, who can then retrieve them with the `CollectFee` function.
 During the time in between, the ether is stored in the smart contract.

+## Note on Investment Subscription Model
+Mimic enables investors to subscribe to the investment strategies of different managers.
+In a traditional investment fund, an investor transfers her investment to the fund and the manager at the fund will directly invest that capital into asset classes.
+The fund changes value and the investor recognizes her gains or losses when she withdraws her balance in the fund.

+With Mimic's Investment Subscription Model, the investor does not actually transfer capital to the manager, but instead allocates a "virtual balance" that she would like managed by the fund.
+The manager of the fund uses the sum of these virtual balances (total capital) to make investment decisions.
+However, each individual investor still controls the funds they've subscribed to the fund.

+The manager will make an investment decision on behalf of the fund and "place an order".
+This order is then broken down into smaller orders on a pro rata basis and communicated to each investor based on the size of her investment in the fund.
+The investor receives her pro rata order and executes it with their allocated capital through her broker.
+In this way, the investor's allocated capital for the fund is used to create a portfolio that will produce an identical return to that of the overall fund.
+Put simply, the investor subscribes to a fund and receives investment decisions proportional to her allocated capital in the fund.
+The only value transfer across the platform is the payment of management fees.

+For example, Investor A could allocate 100 ether to "Alpha Fund", which has a 2% management fee.
+When Investor A clicks the "Invest" button, she will only transfer 2 ether to hold in escrow for the payment of the management fee but retains ownership of the 100 ether investment.
+The resulting total capital of Alpha Fund increases to 1,000 ether and the manager of Alpha Fund makes investment decisions with that balance.
+The manager of the fund then decides to buy 1,000 ether worth of Apple shares and communicates that decision by placing an order on the Mimic platform.
+Investor A then receives an order to buy 100 ether worth of Apple shares (10% of the order because she owns 10% of the fund).
+Investor A uses her 100 ether of allocated capital to purchase the shares.
+In this way, her portfolio will "mimic" the performance of the fund.

 ## User Stories
 **Note: A user can be both an investor and a manager**